Do you want to leave work on time?

 Change your job.

 Sometimes you have to do what’s necessary to put your life in balance.
-If you’re constantly staying late at the office and/or if things are really horrendous at your current place of work, you may want to consider searching for a position with a different employer.
+However, if you’re constantly staying late at the office and/or if things are really horrendous at your current place of work, you may want to consider searching for a position with a different employer.

 Be honest with yourself.